 It is important to acknowledge the land on which the UC Davis campus is located.
 For thousands of years, this land has been the home of Patwin people.
 Today, there are three federally recognized Patwin tribes: Cachil DeHe Band of Wintun Indians of the Colusa Indian Community, Kletsel Dehe Wintun Nation, and Yocha Dehe Wintun Nation.

 The Patwin people have remained committed to the stewardship of this land over many centuries.
 It has been cherished and protected, as elders have instructed the young through generations.
-This campus is Patwin land and remains an important part of Patwin heritage and identity.
+We are honored and grateful to be here today on their traditional lands.